 All stoves differ from one to the next.
-We have found with our older gas stove differs in temperature then our new stove.
-If you find your stove often cooks faster then others based on other recipes, you might want to go down just one notch from medium so it doesn’t cook too fast on the outside.
+The first time I made this fried chicken was on our old gas stove and now we have a new gas stove, they both varied with preheat times.
+If you find your stove often cooks faster then others based on other recipes, you might want to go down just one notch from medium so it doesn't cook too fast on the outside.
 Also this sometimes splatters.
 You will be ok with the foil over it, but do be careful when flipping it.

 Parmesan Pan Fried Chicken

 - ½ cup bread crumbs